ItsMePaz/tic-tac-toe-client/README.md

 4. Setting up connection to the socket.io server
 5. Reading and manipulating objects emitted and received on the socket
 6. Pushing the value of the button clicked into the pattern array - which is repeatedly checked by the algotithm to see if the player had one.
+7. Changed values of a button by a player gets removed when another button changes its value

 **Installed Dependencies**
 Fontend: